-IV.C.6.c) Fellows must receive instruction in practice management relevant to the subspecialty.(Detail)
+IV.C.9.
+Fellows must be instructed in practice management relevant to the subspecialty.
+(Detail)

 Subspecialty-Specific Background and Intent: Instruction in practice management can include the organization and financing of clinical practice, including personnel and business management, scheduling, billing and coding procedures, telephone and telemedicine management, and maintenance of an appropriate confidential patient record system.